top of page

 5. The Bottom Line: Your Ketamine Route Matters

 Ketamine can be transformative, but only when delivered in a way that prioritizes your safety, your mental health, and your long-term outcomes.
+If you’re considering ketamine treatment, make sure you fully understand:

 • The differences between oral and IV ketamine